Eastern Bloc media and propaganda: Western role in propaganda war

 Western countries invested heavily in powerful transmitters which enabled broadcasters to be heard in the Eastern Bloc, despite attempts by authorities to jam such signals.
 In 1947, VOA started broadcasting in Russian with the intent to counter Soviet propaganda directed against American leaders and policies, and disseminate pro-Western propaganda directed against Soviet leaders and policies.
-These included Radio Free Europe (RFE), the American-backed RIAS in Berlin, the Voice of America (VOA), Deutsche Welle, Radio France International and the British Broadcasting Corporation (BBC).
+These included: Radio Free Europe (RFE), the American-backed RIAS in West Berlin, the Voice of America (VOA), Deutsche Welle, Radio France International and the British Broadcasting Corporation (BBC).
 The Soviet Union responded by attempting aggressive, electronic jamming of VOA, along with some other Western broadcasts, in 1949.
 The BBC World Service similarly broadcast language-specific programming to countries behind the Iron Curtain.

 RFE was developed out of a belief that the Cold War would eventually be fought by political rather than military means.
 In January 1950, it obtained a transmitter base at Lampertheim, West Germany and on July 4 of the same year, RFE completed its first broadcast aimed at Czechoslovakia Broadcasts were often banned in Eastern Europe and communist authorities used sophisticated jamming techniques in an attempt to prevent citizens from listening to them.
 In late 1950, RFE began to assemble a full-fledged foreign broadcast staff and became more than just a "mouthpiece for exiles" who had fled Eastern Bloc countries.
 While RFE was cleared of charges that it gave Hungarian listeners false hope during the Hungarian Revolution of 1956, its Broadcast Analysis Division was established to ensure that broadcasts were accurate and professional while maintaining the journalists' former autonomy.

 A 1960 study concluded that RFE possessed considerably more listeners than the BBC or VOA.
 The study concluded that the BBC was regarded as the most objective and the VOA had suffered a notable decline since it stopped critical broadcasts on the communist world after the Hungarian Revolution of 1956, focusing instead on world news, American culture and jazz.

+Vatican Radio played a crucial role for Catholic resistance, as a whole, behind the Iron Curtain, especially for the Catholics of the Byzantine rite, who either were forced to submit to the Eastern Orthodox Church (controlled by the Bolshevik regimes), or adhere to the Latin Catholic community (which itself faced limited rights), until better conditions would emerge (like in the Soviet Union, Yugoslavia or Romania), or were entirely suppressed (like in Albania).
+This radio station sent messages of hope and of patience, in a climate of continual fear, suffering and surveillance.